2454767l/UofGScavengerHunt/readme.md

 ## Implementation outline

 The most important file is the main.dart file.
 This is the source where the application is run from.
 It functions by calling the root method to determine what page the user should be taken to on start up.
-For more information on how the root is used in this software application see chapter in dissertation.

 The second most important folder is the 'screens' folder, storing visual screens presented to the user as the UI.
 Within 'screens' can be found each of the screens of the application, each stored within seperate folders and sub folders where required to keep the project tidy.

-Additionally, folder explainations are as follows:
+Additionally:
 - The 'controllers' folder contains controllers for each of the challenge screens.
 See implementation section 6.3 of the dissertation for more information on Flutter controllers.

-- The 'models' folder provides models for various parts of the application.
+- The 'models' folder provides model data for various parts of the application.

 - The 'services' folder contains the database functionality.